IBM/ipfs-social-proof/PLAN.md

 * posts are merely JSON docs stored in IPFS, pinned and ipns name issued
 * use CRDT to sync post hashes

-### Embed Gists via <script> tage and Tweets via embed HTML for the Proofs to display inline on a user's profile
+### Embed Gists via <script> tag and Tweets via embed HTML for the Proofs to display inline on a user's profile

 ## Manual validation UI to paste proof data that cannot dynamically be fetched via a url / embed / script tag

 ## Channels

-Each per can establish channels and invite followers / followees to the channel.
+Each peer can establish channels and invite followers / followees to the channel.
 The Channel TOPIC is also an IPFS pinned / named path

 * The peer creates a channel Identifier object that names the channel in human terms and is signed by the creator.
 * This JSON doc is saved to IPFS and pinned, named, etc.